UltraOS/UltraProtocol/README.md

 - `partiton_guid` - GUID of the partition that the kernel was loaded from, only valid for `ULTRA_PARTITION_TYPE_GPT`
 - `disk_index` - index of the disk the kernel was loaded from
 - `partition_index` - index of the partition the kernel was loaded from, index >= 4 implies EBR partition N - 4 for an MBR disk
-- `path_on_disk` - null terminated UTF-8 string, path to the kernel binary on the given partition
+- `path_on_disk` - null terminated UTF-8 string, path to the kernel binary on the partition

 ### ULTRA_PARTITION_TYPE_INVALID
 Reserved.
 If encountered, must be considered a fatal error.